Hotel SEO: 20 Easy Top Tips

 View Your Website Through Your Customer’s Eyes

 Perhaps the most important tip of all.
-Not specifically related to SEO, but to your website in general.
+Not specifically related to SEO, but to your website design in general.
 Once you’re set up and running, try and view it through your customer’s eyes.
 Your heart will be ruling your head when it comes to the design of your site, so looking at it as one of your customers would is vital.

 First off, sit down with friends and family and watch them navigate around it.
 See where they’re going wrong and see what they’re getting right.
 Plug the holes in your site’s funnel as early as possible and you’ll maximise conversions from the offset.